osisoft/OCS-Docs/Documentation/SequentialDataStore/SDS_Types.md

 # SdsType API

-The REST APIs provide programmatic access to read and write Sds data.
+The REST APIs provide programmatic access to read and write SDS data.
 The APIs in this section interact with SdsTypes.
 When working in .NET, convenient SDS Client Libraries are available.
 The ISdsMetadataService interface, accessed using the ``SdsService.GetMetadataService()`` helper, defines the available functions.
 See [Types](#types) for general SdsType information.